mead-ml/mead-baseline/docs/classify.md

 Note that these are randomly initialized and these numbers will vary (IOW, don't assume that one implementation is guaranteed to outperform the others from a single run).

-On my laptop, each implementation takes between 29 - 40s per epoch depending on the deep learning framework (TensorFlow and PyTorch are fastest, and about the same speed)
+On my laptop, each implementation for SST2 takes between 29 - 40s per epoch depending on the deep learning framework (TensorFlow and PyTorch are fastest, and about the same speed)

 ## LSTM Model